 We can often gather information from the name of a posture.
-Sometimes we embrace the quality or energy of the name, like Virabadrasana (Warrior).
+Sometimes we embrace the quality or energy of the name, like virabadrasana (warrior).
 Sometimes the name is exactly what we should be doing.
 Shoulderstand comes to mind.
-It’s not neck stand after all is it?
+It’s not neck stand after all, is it?
+So, what about headstand?

-When we think of headstand we should think that what we’re really wanting to do is a forearm balance with our head lightly touching.
-This is very hard to do as a beginner, but we can certainly look at the anatomical components that create a firm foundation and steady posture.
+When we think of headstand what we really want to do is a forearm balance with our head lightly touching.
+This is very hard to do as a beginner, but we can certainly look at the anatomical components that create a firm foundation for a steady posture.

-The great debate is often which hand position to use?
-For me the answer is simple, the one that keeps the student the most steady with their weight off of the head and neck.
+The great debate is often around which hand position to use.
+For me, the answer is simple.
+I recommend that students use the one that keeps them the most steady with their weight off of their head and neck.
 There is the classic interlaced finger where the palms are open and the top of the head is placed in the hands.
 The area above the forehead is what we place on the floor.
 This is the way I do my headstands.

-In terms of popularity, this technique has been overtaken by the most popular hand position at present, which is to press the hands into a single fist and then place the top of the head on the floor between or on the forearms.
+In terms of popularity, the open fist technique has been overtaken by the most popular hand position at present.
+That is a closed fist position where you press your hands into a single fist and then place the top of your head on the floor between or on your forearms.
 There are variations in the arrangement of the pinky fingers, but either way, a closed fist headstand seems the more popular of the two.

 I think the main reason for the popularity of the closed fist hand position is for the sake of alignment.
 If the head is in open hands then the back of the neck must shorten to place the top of the head in the hands.
 If you place the top of your head between your forearms, the neck stays in a neutral alignment.
 This would seem to transmit the force in a straight line through the head and neck.

 That seems like a good reason to put the head between the forearms.
 After all, we need a straight neck to do a headstand.
 Don’t we?
-Well, if you’re going to put your body weight onto the top of your head, then I couldn’t agree more, keep your head and neck straight so the weight passes through it in as straight a line as possible.
+Well, if you’re going to put your body weight onto the top of your head, then I couldn’t agree more.
+In that case, keep your head and neck straight so the weight passes through it in as straight a line as possible.
 But what if there’s no weight in your head?
 Does it matter?

 When I come across students who are doing headstand, I don’t change anything if they have built a strong and steady foundation.
-If they can hold headstand and not have very much weight on their head, then I don’t change it for the sake of having them do it the way I want.
+If they can hold headstand without much weight on their head, then I don’t change it just for the sake of having them do it the way I want.

 The students that attract me to their headstand are the ones that either can’t do it at all, and have been trying for some time, or those that look wobbly.
 The wobbly ones make me a bit nervous and need some help.
 At first, I look to see what it is that is making them wobbly.
 Of course, I usually start at the foundation of their headstand.
 What hand position have they used?

 I look at the base of a headstand from both a geometrical and anatomical point of view.
-My personal observation of one of the main changes between the hands being open and the hands closing to make a single fist is where the shoulders end up in relationship to the elbows below and the body above it.
+One of the main changes I see between hands being open and the hands closing to make a single fist, is where the shoulders end up in relationship to the elbows below and the body above them.
 The further forward the head goes, as in the open handed set-up, the further forward the shoulders go.
 When the hands close to make a single fist, the head naturally moves back in space and the shoulders go with it.